How To Stop Your Dog From Digging Under Your Fence

 As mentioned earlier, boredom and lack of exercise are common reasons for dogs to engage in destructive behaviors like digging.
 Make sure your dog is getting enough physical activity and mental stimulation throughout the day.
 This can include walks, playtime, training sessions, puzzle toys, and more.

 Engaging in these activities with your dog not only keeps them physically fit but also strengthens your bond and can prevent boredom-related behaviors.
+Consider creating a schedule for your dog’s daily routine to provide structure and predictability.
+This can help alleviate any anxiety or restlessness they may be feeling.

 Bury Chicken Wire Along the Fence Line

 First, dig a shallow trench about one foot deep around the fence line, making sure it’s flush against the bottom of the fence.
 Then, lay the chicken wire in the trench and cover it back up with soil.
-This will create a barrier that is difficult for dogs to dig through.
+This effective strategy will create a barrier that is difficult for dogs to dig through.

 preventative measures for pets digging under fence